smart-home-network-security/smart-home-hidden-communication-patterns/README.md

-# The Forest Behind the Tree: Revealing Hidden Smart Home Communication Patterns via Strategic Traffic Blocking
+# The Forest Behind the Tree: Revealing Hidden Smart Home Communication Patterns

-Data analysis scripts related to the article "The Forest Behind the Tree: Revealing Hidden Smart Home Communication Patterns via Strategic Traffic Blocking" by François De Keersmaeker, Rémi Van Boxem, Cristel Pelsser, and Ramin Sadre.
+Source code & scripts related to the article "The Forest Behind the Tree: Revealing Hidden Smart Home Communication Patterns" by François De Keersmaeker, Rémi Van Boxem, Cristel Pelsser, and Ramin Sadre.
+To be presented at the 2025 International Conference on Network Protocols (ICNP), Seoul, South Korea.